exakat/exakat-docs/Reference/Rules/Classes/WrongTypedPropertyInit.rst

 Initialized type might be a new instance, the return of a method call or an interface compatible object.

+PHP compiles such code, but won't execute it, as it detects the incompatibility at execution time.

 .. code-block:: php

    <?php